 We have established our Massachusetts apiaries across diverse locations, spanning from the farms of Concord and the historic battlefields of Lincoln to community centers, public park lands, and generous private sites in Holliston and beyond.
 The selection of these locations is meticulous, considering factors such as accessibility, abundant floral resources, sustainability, access to water, and natural protection from wind and flooding.
 Each site is thoughtfully chosen to provide optimal conditions for our honeybees, ensuring they have ample forage space and access to the natural resources of their environment.

-As our apiaries grew, we started migrating south to Georgia.
-By doing so, we allow our bees to replenish from losses that occur during the honey season in the Northeast, and we are able to keep our crew busy during the Winter’s months.
-While in Georgia, we provide farms with pollination services, and we harvest another crop of honeys: Gallberry, Southern Wildflower, and Tupelo; a flavorful addition to our offerings.
+As our apiaries expanded, we ventured southward to Georgia, enabling our bees to recover from losses that occur during the honey season in the Northeast.
+In Georgia, we offer pollination services to farms and gather another set of honeys, including Gallberry, Southern Wildflower, and Tupelo, which serve as delightful additions to our existing offerings.

-These bees come back robust and ready for the later spring of the north.
-And with the strong stock, we have extended our apiaries to upstate of New York, giving our bees more adequate space and forage to thrive.
-This allows our northern stock to not only produce a honey crop, but also pollinate crucial farm crops in that region.
+Our bees return from Georgia with renewed strength and vigor, well-prepared for the later spring in the northern regions.
+With the advantage of robust stock, we have extended our apiaries to upstate New York, granting our bees even more space and forage to flourish.
+This expansion not only allows our northern bees to produce a plentiful honey crop but also supports essential pollination of crucial farm crops in the region.